Are you *almost* ready to cycle alone and explore the world by bike?

 The app also includes a ‘Follow Me with Timer’ feature.
 You have bSafe follow your steps for a specific length of time.
 If you haven’t checked in when the time’s up, the alarm will alert your friends.

-The app includes an ability to customize your phone’s lock screen to provide your medical information to First Responders in case of an emergency.
+The app includes the ability to customize your phone’s lock screen to provide your medical information to First Responders in case of an emergency.